buffetboy2001/ccr_robotics_fall_2020/resources/intro_lecture.md

 We're comfortable with the idea of robots.
 Lots of images come to mind of examples we've seen, stories we've heard.
 Science is advancing!

-The robots are here and we need to meet them.
+The robots are here and we need to meet them...or be prepared...or know what to do with them...or know what to think about them...or, what?

 ![National Geographic](./pics/robotic_examples/natgeo_cover.jfif)